jvansch1/ycharts-wiki/Developer-Setup-(Vagrant).md

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

+### PyFlakes For Git Commit Hooks
 ```
-# Need to install Pyflakes for Commit Hooks, pip should preinstalled with all Python versions and pyflakes versions should/probably be on the latest version
+# pip should preinstalled with all Python versions and pyflakes versions should/probably be on the latest version
 pip install pyflakes
 ```
 ## Checkout code